thorengine/webhooks/README.md

 Once started you will see the external URL that we will need to configure our webhook on github.com (line starting with Forwarding, the URL will look something like this: http://7b656e2d.ngrok.io).
 Bear in mind that every time you start ngrok this URL will change and the github webhook settings will have to be updated.

-Start the web service:

-	php -S localhost:8000 -t public public/index.php

 Head over to your organisations section on [GitHub](github.com) and open Webhooks section under Settings.
 CLick the Add webhook button and:
-- populate _Payload URL_ with the ngrok URL
+- populate _Payload URL_ with the ngrok URL and append _/payload_ to it, ie. http://7b656e2d.ngrok.io/payload
 - set _Content type_ to _application/json_
 - populate _Secret_ with a hard to guess text
 - click the _Let me select individual events_ radio button and make sure only _Repositories_ checkbox is checked.
 - make sure the _Active_ checkbox at the bottom is also checked
 - click _Add webhook_ button to save the changes.

+Start the web service using the secret provided when you set up the webhook and personal token generated:

+	GITHUB_SECRET=<secret> GITHUB_TOKEN=<token> php -S localhost:8000 -t public public/index.php

 If everything works fine you should see a green checkbox next to your new webhook in the Webhooks section.

+# Test the webhook

+1. Head over to github.com and open your organisation page
+2. Create a new repository (don't forget to tick _Initialize this repository with a README_ checkbox)
+3. Go to your repository _Settings > Branches_ and confirm protection has been applied to the master branch
+4. Go to your reposity _Issues_ and confirm an issue has been created and contains the protection details

 # Requirements
 - [Composer](https://getcomposer.org/)
 - [PHP runtime >=5.6](https://php.net/)
 - [ngrok](https://ngrok.com/)

-# TODO
-- secure the webhook with the secret See [Securing webhooks](https://developer.github.com/webhooks/securing/)
-- blank the password from web service settings and replace it with a token provided as an environmental variable